ogty/article-continuous-integration/README.md

 ## Features

-- [x] Create new articles and projects
+✅ Create new articles and projects
-- [x] Specifying files in code blocks
+✅ Specifying files in code blocks
-- [x] Add PlayGround URL to code block(Rust only)
+✅ Add PlayGround URL to code block(Rust only)
-- [x] Code Block Operation
+✅ Code Block Operation
-- [x] Visualization of directories by tree structure
+✅ Visualization of directories by tree structure
-- [x] Create a table of contents from a heading
+✅ Create a table of contents from a heading
-- [x] Expanding data in a file
+✅ Expanding data in a file
-- [x] Supports many file formats
+✅ Supports many file formats
-- [x] Execution of commands in base file
+✅ Execution of commands in base file
-- [x] Creating joinable tables
+✅ Creating joinable tables
-- [ ] Image and reference formulas written in Latex
+🟩 Image and reference formulas written in Latex
-- [ ] Preview base file
+🟩 Preview base file
-- [ ] Test the project
+🟩 Test the project

 ## Supported File Formats